Author: Dennis Norman

 Connie Conrod

 The whimsical kit features high-quality, laser-cut balsa, clear construction plans, and a colorful scheme.
-Priced at only $10, it will give you at least $100 worth of building and flying fun.
+Priced at $10, it will give you at least $100 worth of building and flying fun.

 All-Sheet Balsa Event

 The Flying Aces Club (FAC) plans to create an event for all-sheet-balsa models for the 2014 contest year.
-Details are being formulated for this intriguing event and will be based upon nostalgic sheet-balsa FF models such as those marketed in the 1950s and 1960s by Top Flite, Carl Goldberg, and Monogram.
+Details are being formulated for this intriguing event and will be based upon nostalgic sheet-balsa free-flight (FF) models such as those marketed in the 1950s and 1960s by Top Flite, Carl Goldberg, and Monogram.

 Thought is also being given to opening the event to scratch-built, all-sheet, original designs.
 Flights from these models may not be long, but they captivate the FAC community.